aschuma/aws-ec2-socks-proxy/README.md

 * Activate the environment: `source venv/bin/activate`
 * Run `START.py`, which will start the EC2 instance.
 The script will provide an SSH command, which you should execute to start the SOCKS tunnel.
 * Configure your browser to use `localhost:4444` as the SOCKS proxy.
+Please refer to the browser's documentation to learn how to do this.

 You can now browse the web in your selected region without GeoIP restrictions.